exception29/AtliQ_Hardware_Customer_ProductPerformance_Reports---Excel/README.md

 - What are the top 5 countries in terms of net sales in 2021?

+Note: Fiscal Year For AtliQ Hardware is Sept to Aug.

   ### Advanced Excel concepts like Power Query, Power Pivot Table, Measures are used to generate the reports.